Louisiana DMV Driving Test

 Pass the Louisiana Permit Test the first time with our FREE Louisiana Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-14. Who has the right-of-way at an intersection with no crosswalks?
+18. Who has the right-of-way when a vehicle approaches a pedestrian at an intersection with no crosswalks?

 Grade